visionml/pytracking/MODEL_ZOO.md

 </table>

 ## Raw Results
-All the raw results for our trackers are available at https://drive.google.com/open?id=1Sacgh5TZVjfpanmwCFvKkpnOA7UHZCY0.
+The raw results can be downloaded automatically using the [download_results](pytracking/util_scripts/download_results.py) script.
-The raw results can be downloaded automatically using [download_results](pytracking/util_scripts/download_results.py) script.
+You can also download anx extract them manually from https://drive.google.com/open?id=1Sacgh5TZVjfpanmwCFvKkpnOA7UHZCY0.

 The raw results are in the format [top_left_x, top_left_y, width, height].
 Due to the stochastic nature of the trackers, the results reported here are an average over multiple runs.